jdeluyck/kcoreorg-website/_posts/2009/2009-10-27-phptelemeter-1-35-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.35</a>.
+I've just released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.35</a>.
 This version only has a few changes, but I wanted to get it out there:

   * Added support for Mobile Vikings
   * Added unlimited support for Dommel accounts bug report: 2886030)